HerrSchulze/react-charging-tracker/README.md

 ### Travel Events
 - Create travel events with name, description, start date, and initial costs
 - View aggregated charging costs and energy per trip
+- Click the lightning bolt icon to view all charging sessions for that event
-- Edit or delete events
+- Edit or delete events (delete only available if no connected sessions)

 ### Charging Sessions
 - Log charging sessions with station, location, energy, and cost
 - Link sessions to travel events
 - Track cost per kWh for each session
+- Filter sessions by travel event using the query parameter
+- Clear filter with the close button in the title bar

 ### Export Data
 - Export all charging sessions as CSV